 Anisa Raoof | executive director

 Anisa has a passion for film, design, community, and education.
 She studied Psychology and Painting at the University of Rochester.
 After spending a few years researching what makes children stress resilient, she decided to explore her creative side by designing jewelry and metal home accessories and co-founding the Providence Craft Show.
-Blending her experience in design, an interest in working with others, a fascination with new technology and as a new mom wanting to find interesting things to do with her kids, she created the online parenting resource Kidoinfo in 2007 and since then has partnered with numerous local organizations such as AS220, Greater Kennedy Plaza, the Partnership for Providence Parks, and the Providence Children’s Museum to create and support local family programming and activities.
+Blending her experience in design, an interest in working with others, a fascination with new technology and as a new mom wanting to find interesting things to do with her kids, she created and ran the online parenting resource Kidoinfo, 2007-2017, partnering with numerous local organizations such as AS220, Greater Kennedy Plaza, the Partnership for Providence Parks, and the Providence Children’s Museum to create and support local family programming and activities.
 Anisa brings her entrepreneurial experience, collaborative way of thinking, social media savvy, and love for storytelling and moving images to her job with Providence Children’s Film Festival.

 Eric Bilodeau | director of programming